-Jim Wetzel completed his fourth year with the Hornet softball program in 2018.
-He has served in both the volunteer assistant and assistant coach capacities during his tenure, and currently works with the team’s hitters, catchers and outfielders.
+Jim Wetzel completed his fifth year with the Hornet softball program in 2019.
+He has served in both the volunteer assistant and assistant coach capacities during his tenure, and works with the team’s hitters, catchers and outfielders.

 Wetzel was part of a coaching staff that guided the Hornets to the 2018 Big Sky Conference regular season and tournament championships while qualifying for the NCAA Tournament.
 Sacramento State, which finished the season 31-20 overall and 14-7 in league, won its first Big Sky title since the league began sponsoring softball in 2013.
 In addition, the NCAA Tournament appearance was the program’s first since 2008, and the fourth since Sacramento State became a Div.
 I member in 1990.